mhagdorn/taskfarm-worker/docs/using.rst

  runs = tfRuns('user','secret,
               url_base='http://localhost:5000/api/')

-You can also intantiate an ``TaskFarm`` object given the UUID of a run:
+You can also intantiate an :class:`TaskFarm <taskfarm_worker.TaskFarm>` object given the UUID of a run:

 .. code-block:: python